castleproject/Windsor/docs/windsor-for-structuremap-users.md

 HttpSession | None/Custom | There's no direct equivalent in Windsor for this lifestyle, but implementing one is trivial Hybrid | None/Custom | There's no direct equivalent in Windsor for this lifestyle, but implementing one is trivial

+Please note that for `PerWebRequest` in Windsor you will need to install the `Castle.Facilities.AspNet.SystemWeb` package from NuGet.

 ## ConnectImplementationsToTypesClosing

 StructureMap has `ConnectImplementationsToTypesClosing` that can used to register non-generic types with their base generic service.
 How can I do that with Windsor?